Akebi's Sailor Uniform: Production

-Akebi's Sailor Uniform is Hiro's first work published by Shueisha.
-Around half year before the end of his previous work, Yumekuri, he was reached out by the editorial department of Weekly Young Jump.
-He knew that it was impossible for him to carry out a weekly serialization and therefore had little interest to Young Jump.
+Akebi's Sailor Uniform is author Hiro's first work published by Shueisha.
+Around half year before the end of his previous work, Yumekuri, he was reached out to by the editorial department of Weekly Young Jump.
+He knew that it would be impossible for him to carry out a weekly serialization and therefore had little interest in working with Young Jump.
 He however still had a meeting with them and surprisingly found out they could provide options other than weekly serialization.